junaga/snippets/readme.md

 Not everything can be automated.
 Correction: Some things **should not** be automated.
-It creates more complexity overhead, then it could possible ever reduce.
+It creates more complexity overhead, then it could possibly ever reduce.

 ### `.gitignore`